1. Sandbox

 IV.
 Bolstered now by the strong and capable hands of dwarves and ogres, the Community saw the first iteration of the city completed, and here at last did it officially come to be known as Gild, its citizens no longer Turkal but Gildan, for Andreas had been proclaimed by the people to be King and all the Jemaat took on his hallowed name.
 Yet in Andreas's eyes the duties of piety had yet to be fulfilled, and what power the people bestowed upon him would mean nothing if not ratified by their common God of Regel.
 So Andreas dedicated the construction of the first Temple of Jura in Gild, and the first of such as well upon Campanian soil: the Temple of the Everburning Flame.
 On the spot where the Ragged Banner had been planted was the Temple built.
 To his wife Fiona did Andreas give the honor of lighting the Flame, and, acting then as representative of the people and vessel of Regel Himself, did Fiona mark Andreas's forehead with the sacred ash.
 All Gild was now entrusted to him, as was the fate of Jura itself.
 In these years of peace would Andreas come to stress piety and public spirit above all things, and the Community was thus invigorated with a vibrant and hearty soul.

 V. The Bloody Crescent would soon welcome Gild into its fold.
 The city-state of Cura to the north of Gild stood as its direct opposite, venerating magic and those possessed of it as gods.
 When the Curites would come to know of Gild and of Jura, animosity was immediate and war inevitable.
 The First Curite War began with lightning raids upon the farmlands surrounding Gild.
 Knowing the enemy's heavy reliance upon magic, King Andreas called forth those men and women gifted as Nulls.
-Sources conflict as to how many Nulls there were, how they knew they were Nulls, or if for some their gifts in anti-magic went beyond merely being Nulls; it is accepted canon by the Church of Jura that when the Everburning Flame was lit, Regel blessed a select number of Gildans (and continues to do so to this day) and made them destined to become Praetors.
+Sources conflict as to how many Nulls there were, how they knew they were Nulls, or if for some their gifts in anti-magic went beyond merely being Nulls; it is accepted canon by the Church of Jura that when the Everburning Flame was lit, Regel blessed a select number of Gildans (and continues to do so to this day) and made them destined to be his Holy Warriors.
 Several key battles marked the First Curite War, and indeed the Curites were shocked by the tactics employed against them, these effecting the deaths of many of their revered mages.
 They sued for peace before the assault on Cura itself could begin, and King Andreas accepted and imposed terms upon them.
 Those veteran Nulls who served in the war King Andreas would name his Praetors, the first of their kind, and they would serve as Gild's finest defenders against the blasphemous use of magic.

 proxy.php

 VI.
 The first Praetors soon came to be more than valiant warriors who served the Community—more even than knights, their closest equivalents, in lands abroad.
 The Praetors were revered by the people as leading citizens of the Community, and furthermore as figures touched by Regel's divine hand.
 They were more than merely the flesh and blood of which they were made, hailed as shining examples of service and piety.
 Indeed, in the domain of service, King Andreas welcomed them as trusted advisors, marking the inception of the Council of Praetors and their status as warrior statesmen.
-In the domain of piety, it was three distinguished Praetors who took it upon themselves to organize and establish the Church of Jura, bolstering the religion and establishing the proper rites and rituals as derived from the holy book of Jura, The Testimonies.
+In the domain of piety, it was three distinguished Praetors who took it upon themselves to organize and establish the Church of Jura, bolstering the religion and establishing the proper rites and rituals as derived from The Testimonies.
 These are the acts of the first Praetors which enriched the Community.

 VII.
 In peace did Cura prepare for war against its hated enemy of Gild, and by vowing its destruction would the Second Curite War be marked by annihilation: either of Gild or of Cura, for in no other fashion could it end.
 Again the Curites began their war with raids upon the countryside, pillaging fields and towns.
 Yet when King Andreas took his army out to meet them, a terrible omen preceded him (many blame Dark Magic of the most foul and evil kind), and his army was routed in the battle.
 The Curites assaulted Gild itself, and pushed what meager defenders were left to the Krala Ait and further into the Citadel itself.
 A true hero would become known in these dire times: Fatima Maisal.
 Fatima not only organized the defenders of the Citadel when all other efforts failed, but performed a miraculous feat in the name of piety.
 She escaped from the Citadel, evaded the Curites bewildered by the audacity they perceived, performed an important religious ritual in the Temple of the Everburning Flame such that its observance would not be allowed to lapse, and then returned to the Citadel and its defenders.
 King Andreas eventually rallied his beaten army and took back Gild from the Curites in a protracted and bloody battle.